 |Title:||Volunteer Assistant Coach|

-Josh Siembida, the former North Dakota (2001-03) and Quinnipiac (2004-06) goaltender, helped Jeff Malcolm become one of the most successful goalies in the history of Yale hockey during his first season as a volunteer coach at Yale.
+Josh Siembida, the former North Dakota (2001-03) and Quinnipiac (2004-06) goaltender, helped Jeff Malcolm become one of the most successful goalies in the history of Yale hockey during his first season as a volunteer coach at Yale in 2013-14.
 That work enabled Yale to win the 2013 Frozen Four and get Malcolm all-tournament honors.

 The Timmins, Ontario, native played for the USHL Waterloo Blackhawks before going to college.
 He began his coaching career after graduating from Quinnipiac in 2006.
 Siembida, who resides in Hamden, is currently head coach of one of the Connecticut Yankees AAA teams, and has helped develop numerous prep, college and pro players.

 Stephen Volek, who came to the Yale hockey program in January of 2015, is an assistant director of strength and conditioning, the same title he held at the University of Minnesota since September of 2013.

 Volek currently assists with all aspects of training of the men's ice hockey teams.
 He is also responsible for the implementation of strength and conditioning programs for baseball, women’s lacrosse and field hockey.